Hopevale Martyrs

-The Hopevale Martyrs were Christian martyrs who died during the World War II in the present day Hopevale, Aglinab, Tapaz, Capiz, Philippines.
-The martyrs were Jennie Clare Adams, Prof. James Howard Covell, Charma Moore Covell, Dorothy Antoinette Dowell, Signe Amelia Erikson, Dr. Frederick Willer Meyer, Ruth Violet (Schatch) Meyer, Dr. Francis Howard Rose, Gertrude Coombs Rose, Rev. Erle Frederich Rounds, Louise Cummings Rounds, and Erle Douglas.
-There were also three children, one name Erle Rounds Jr, were also bayoneted.
+The Hopevale Martyrs were Christian martyrs who died during World War II in the present day Hopevale, Aglinab, Tapaz, Capiz, Philippines.
+The martyrs were Jennie Clare Adams, Prof. James Howard Covell, Charma Moore Covell, Dorothy Antoinette Dowell, Signe Amelia Erickson, Dr. Frederick Willer Meyer, Ruth Violet (Schatch) Meyer, Dr. Francis Howard Rose, Gertrude Coombs Rose, Rev. Erle Frederick Rounds, and Louise Cummings Rounds.
+Three children, one named Erle Douglas Rounds--the young son of Erle Frederick and Louise, were also bayoneted.
 Despite the order that these Americans should go home because of the war, they refused to leave their mission and eventually offered their lives when they were caught by the enemies.

 During the Japanese invasion of the Philippines, the eleven American Baptist missionaries refused to surrender to the Japanese troops.
 The martyrs took refuge in the mountains of Barrio Katipunan, Tapaz, Capiz.
 They hid in the forest they call "Hopevale" with the help of their Filipino friends.

 On December 19, 1943, Hopevale fell into Japanese hands.
 The martyrs begged to free the Filipino captives and instead offered themselves as ransom.
 At the dawn of December 20, 1943, the missionaries asked to be allowed to pray and, an hour later, they told their Japanese captors they were ready to die.
 The adults were beheaded and the children were bayoneted.